c2tonyc2/sysadmin-decal/basic/lab.md

 But how exactly does the router know which packets to convert to which address?
 A common procedure is for NAT routers to store a mapping of (`srcIP:srcPort`, `dstIP:dstPort`) so the router knows which machines are trying to communicate with one another and can translate packets that match these saved mappings.

+There are a few motivations behind why NAT is a useful mechanism for networks.
+Firstly, NAT can be used as a security measure.
+Recall in the above example that you could not reach your friend's device since it was on a private network behind the NAT.
+Similarly, networks can be intentionally set up so that certain hosts cannot be reached from outside the network.
+Additionally, NAT is a means of dealing with a limited availability of public IP addreses.
+With NAT multiple hosts can share a public IP adress while on a private network behind a NAT device.
+As a side note, IPv6 is also a way of dealing with public IP address availability, just another reason to check out the protocol!

 ## DNS
 We've gone over IP addresses and how they are means of communicating with a host over IP, but  while IP addresses are machine friendly (computers love numbers) they aren't exactly human friendly.
 It's hard enough trying to remember phone numbers, memorizing 32 bit IP addresses isn't going to be any easier.

-But it's much easier for us to remember names like google, facebook, or coolmath-games.com.
+But it's much easier for us to remember names like www.google.com, www.facebook.com, or coolmath-games.com.
 So out of this conflict the Domain Name System (DNS) was born as a compromise between machine friendly IP addresses and human friendly domain names.

 DNS is a system that maps a domain name like google.com to `172.217.6.78`.
 When you query for google.com your computer sends out a DNS query for google.com to a DNS server.
 Assuming things are properly configured and google.com has a valid corresponding address you will receive a response from an authoritative server that essentially says "google.com has IP address `x.x.x.x`".